 Volt Fitness: This group does physical fitness with people with special needs in Glen Rock.

-For more information about any of the CARE clubs, contact Director of Campus Ministry, Mrs. Sarah Shutrop, at firstname.lastname@example.org.
+For more information about any of the CARE clubs, contact Mrs. Sarah Shutrop, director of formation, at email@example.com.